alvinneocom/uneofetch/README.md

-# were you looking for the install branch?
+Installer for uneofetch.
+Currently still in the works.